Back to the home page

 Note (2): Don't fully disable the disk swap, no matter how much RAM your computer has!
 Not only because zswap needs it, but also because disabling the disk swap is a bad idea in general: it's counterproductive to do so and might degrade the performance of your system.

-Now the how-to for setting the swappiness to a more reasonable level for a weak CPU:
+Now the how-to for setting the swappiness to a more reasonable level for a computer with a weak CPU and an enabled zswap:

 a.
 First check your current swappiness value.
 Type in the terminal (use copy/paste in order to prevent typos):